 Complex navigation zone

 The Western Scheldt is one of the most heavily used areas of water in the world, where inland navigation traffic, sea shipping and recreational shipping come together, day and night.
 This intensive traffic, combined with narrow navigation channels, shallows, strong currents and tidal effects make this a high-risk navigation zone.
 The Safety Board concludes that despite the complexity of the area, the knowledge and competence of the crew members of inland navigation ships are not subject to any additional requirements.
 This differs from the situation in areas of comparable complexity, such as the Rhine.

 Supervision of river cruise ships

 The investigation by the Safety Board reveals that this collision was not a unique event.
 The growing popularity of river cruises demands improvement to the level of safety in this sector.
 Large numbers of passengers, many of them with limited capacity to cope independently, travel on these waters each year.
 Against that background, the Dutch Safety Board has issued recommendations aimed at improving safety in the inland navigation sector, and specifically the river cruise sector, in the Netherlands.
 A recommendation has also been submitted to the Minister of Infrastructure and Water Management to improve the effectiveness of the supervision of river cruise ships and to tighten up the competency requirements for crew members of river cruise ships in the Scheldt area.

-The full investigation page with the report, the recommendations, and the short video can be found here.
+The complete investigation page with the report and recommendations can be found here.